MattLiDonni/KanjiCardApp/README.md

 - Tests are failing in Github Actions since a virtual display is needed for many functionalities, testing currently with pyvirtualdisplay
   - Currently put off to work on other features, will possibly change existing features to allow testing without the need for a virtual display.

-### Features completed:
+### Feature progress:

-- Simple tkinter GUI
+- Simple tkinter GUI (Done, needs overhaul in near future)
-- Screenshot display
+- Screenshot and display on a window (Done)
 - Click and drag selection of Kanji (Similar to rectangle select in Snipping Tool)
   - Click and drag to select characters, right click to undo
-- Improve Image Handling
 - OCR character recognition (PyTesseract)
 - Dictionary lookup for Meanings, readings (JamDict)

 ### Features needed to be considered finished:

 - Flesh out .env file with configurations
-- Get related vocab
+- Add related vocab
 - Export Kanji to file for Anki flashcard deck
 - Interactable menu of currently selected Kanji
 - Logging

 ### Potential features after being finished:

+- Visual overhaul
 - Settings menu
 - Selected Kanji menu additions
   - Option to view the cropped image to compare to what the OCR returned